 To assess lower extremity strength, perform the following maneuvers with a seated patient.
 Place your palms on the patient’s thighs and ask them to lift their legs while providing resistance.
 Secondly, place your hands behind their calves and ask them to pull their legs backwards while you provide resistance.
 Place your hands on the top of their feet and ask them to pull their feet upwards against your resistance.
 Finally, place your hands on the soles of their feet and ask them to press downwards while you provide resistance, instructing them to “press downwards like pressing the gas pedal on a car.”
 See Figure 13.26 for images of a nurse assessing lower extremity strength.

-Video Review of Musculoskeletal Assessment
+Review of Musculoskeletal Assessment on YouTube

 See Table 13.4b for a comparison of expected versus unexpected findings when assessing the musculoskeletal system.